 Royal County Down, County Down

 “Every blade of grass is perfectly manicured, but a layout that feels perfectly unmanipulated”.
-In one sentence, eulogizing about the perfection of Portrush, Golf Magazine had cracked the secret to a perfect links course.
+In one sentence, eulogizing about the perfection of Royal County Down, Golf Magazine had cracked the secret to a perfect links course.
 Under the shadow of the Mourne Mountains, the course – made up of the Championship and Annesley links – has taken 114 years to get to where it is today.
-In that history, a 61 scorecard by local 16 year-old Rory McIlroy stands out as a red-letter day.
-In a recent interview about that momentous moment, McIlroy was asked what he remembered of the round: “Basically, every shot”.
-If you’re looking for unforgettable links golf, you’ve found it.
+And its status as an extra-special place was cemented when it was voted the world's No 1 course by Golf Digest.

 Lahinch & Ballybunion, County Clare and County Kerry

-To maintain a 100 year old links course or build a fresh take on links golf?
+To maintain a 100-year-old links course or build a fresh take on links golf?
 A question facing many links clubs.
-Lahinch simply had their cake and ate it, with the Old Course and Castle Course combing modern touches, like extra bunkers and mounting, with old-style triple-tiered greens.
-Meanwhile when Ballybunion welcomed guests like Bill Clinton and Tiger Woods to their links course the rest of the world began to discover what the people of County Kerry already knew; that one of the world’s finest golf courses lay on the south west coast of Ireland.
+County Clare's Lahinch simply had their cake and ate it, with the Old Course and Castle Course combining modern touches, like extra bunkers and mounting, with old-style triple-tiered greens.
+Meanwhile when Ballybunion welcomed guests like Bill Clinton and Tiger Woods to its links course, the rest of the world began to discover what the people of County Kerry already knew; that one of the world’s finest golf courses lay on the south west coast of Ireland, with every single green resodded to its original contours with new fescue turf.

 Portmarnock, County Dublin

 A venue where 10 major champions have won the Irish Open Championship.
 From George Duncan in 1927 to the likes of José Maria Olazábal, Bernhard Langer, Ian Woosnam, Seve Ballesteros, Portmarnock identified them all as champions.
-It has hosted every major domestic championship, both amateur and professional, as well as the Canada Cup (now the World Cup of Golf) in 1960 and the 1991 Walker Cup Matches.
-The great Arnold Palmer got his first taste of links golf at the Portmarnock, when he joined forces with Sam Snead to win the Canada Cup (now World Cup) in 1960.
+The great Arnold Palmer got his first taste of links golf at the Portmarnock in 1960.
 "There are no tricks or nasty surprises, only an honest, albeit searching, test of shot-making skills.”
-Tom Watson, five-time Open champion, on Portmarnock.
+Tom Watson, five-time Open champion, said of the course.

 The journey doesn’t end here.
-Your dream links tour could also include any of the following clubs: Killarney Golf Club, Rosses Point, Ballyliffin, Tralee, Dooks, Rossapena, Narin, Portnoo, Old Head, Portstewart and Lough Erne Resort.
+Your dream golfing tour could also include any of the following clubs: Killarney Golf Club, County Sligo Golf Club at Rosses Point, Ballyliffin, Tralee, Dooks, Rosapenna, Narin & Portnoo, Old Head Golf Links, Portstewart and Lough Erne Resort.